LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - view post feed and comments with different listing and sort types;
 - possibility to upvote and downvote (with configurable swipe actions);
 - community and user detail (with info about moderators/moderated communities);
-- user profile with one's own posts, comments and saved items;
+- review your posts and comments (created by you, bookmarked, liked/disliked);
 - inbox with replies, mentions and direct messages;
 - global search with different result types (all, posts, comments, user, communities);
 - create and edit new posts (with optional images);